divyesh004/import-Export_Server/Server/redme_server.md

 ## 1. Overview

 This document outlines the frontend requirements for the **B2B Import-Export Website & Dashboard**.
 The frontend will be developed using **React.js, Material UI (MUI), and Tailwind CSS**, ensuring a high-performance, user-friendly experience.
-The platform includes distinct interfaces for **Buyers, Sellers, and Admins**, with a powerful **dashboard** for managing business operations.
+The platform includes distinct interfaces for **Buyers, Sellers, Sub-Admins, and Admins**, with a powerful **dashboard** for managing business operations.

+---

 ## 2. Tech Stack